Fentanyl Rehab in Los Angeles (Woodland Hills)

 If you suspect someone is experiencing a fentanyl overdose, call 911 immediately, as time can be crucial in these situations.
 In many cases, naloxone (Narcan) can reverse the effects of the overdose if given promptly

-How is Fentanyl Addiction Treated?
+How Fentanyl Addiction is Treated

 Fentanyl addiction is a complex and challenging condition that requires specialized treatment to address both the physical and psychological aspects of addiction.
 Various therapies are used to treat fentanyl addiction, including:

-In fentanyl addiction treatment, certain medications may be used to help manage withdrawal symptoms, control cravings, and promote recovery, such as:
+certain medications may be used to help manage withdrawal symptoms, control cravings, and promote recovery, such as:

 • Buprenorphine